souzanmirza/pharmacy_counting/README.md

 	1. If *prescriber_id* exists in the *druginfodict*, add the *cost* from this entry to `druginfodict['cost'] +=cost.`
 	2. If *prescriber_id* does not exists in the *druginfodict*, add `druginfodict = {'prescriber_id':True}` and add the *cost* from this entry to `druginfodict['cost'] +=cost.`

-Once all the entries have been read in from the input file the *drug_dict* is put in descending order by cost and if two drugs have the same cost in alphabetical order and then output to a file as comma separate entries of drug name, number of unique prescribers and total cost.
+Once all the entries have been read in from the input file the *drug_dict* is put in descending order by cost and if two drugs have the same cost in alphabetical order and then output to a file as comma separate entries of drug name, number of unique prescribers and total cost using the csv library.

 # Installation and Testing